-The dividend policy should be in line with the long-term corporate strategy and appropriate.
-Critical factors in the appropriation of profits are to be considered:
+The dividend policy should be in line with the long-term corporate strategy and appropriate and transparently explained.

-- The dividend is not appropriate compared to the industry average and does not correspond to the company's financial result (usually 20-100 percent measured against EPS). - o Dividends are paid out of the company's assets (except in justified exceptional cases). - No option to pay cash dividends when authorized to use scrip dividends.
+- Critical factors in the appropriation of profits are to be considered: - The dividend is not appropriate compared to the industry average and does not correspond to the company's financial result - Dividends are paid out of the company's assets (except in justified exceptional cases). - No option to pay cash dividends when authorized to use scrip dividends.